 We have experienced fluctuations in our results of operations on a quarterly and annual basis.
 The fluctuations in our results of operations may cause the market price of our common stock to be volatile.
-We may experience significant fluctuations in our results of operations in the foreseeable future due to a variety of factors, including, but not limited to:
+We may experience significant fluctuations in our results of operations in the foreseeable future due to a variety of factors, many of which are listed in this Risk Factors section.
+Additional factors could include, but are not limited to:

-- fluctuations of foreign currencies in the markets in which we operate similar to the ones we have experienced recently; - the timing and magnitude of depreciation and interest expense or other expenses related to the acquisition, purchase or construction of additional IBX data centers or the upgrade of existing IBX data centers; - · demand for space, power and solutions at our IBX data centers; - · increases in our cost of power; - changes in general economic conditions, such as those stemming from pandemics or other economic downturns, or specific market conditions in the telecommunications and internet industries, any of which could have a material impact on us or on our customer base; - charges to earnings resulting from past acquisitions due to, among other things, impairment of goodwill or intangible assets, reduction in the useful lives of intangible assets acquired, identification of additional assumed contingent liabilities or revised estimates to restructure an acquired company's operations; - the duration of the sales cycle for our offerings and our ability to ramp our newly-hired sales persons to full productivity within the time period we have forecasted: - · additions and changes in product offerings and our ability to ramp up and integrate new products within the time period we have forecasted; - restructuring charges or reversals of restructuring charges, which may be necessary due to revised sublease assumptions, changes in strategy or otherwise: - acquisitions or dispositions we may make; - the financial condition and credit risk of our customers; - the provision of customer discounts and credits; - the mix of current and proposed products and offerings and the gross margins associated with our products and offerings; - the timing required for new and future IBX data centers to open or become fully utilized; - competition in the markets in which we operate; - · conditions related to international operations; - increasing repair and maintenance expenses in connection with aging IBX data centers; - lack of available capacity in our existing IBX data centers to generate new revenue or delays in opening new or acquired IBX data centers that delay our ability to generate new revenue in markets which have otherwise reached capacity; - changes in rent expense as we amend our IBX data center leases in connection with extending their lease terms when their initial lease term expiration dates approach or changes in shared operating costs in connection with our leases, which are commonly referred to as common area maintenance expenses: - the timing and magnitude of other operating expenses, including taxes, expenses related to the expansion of sales, marketing, operations and acquisitions, if any, of complementary businesses and assets: - the cost and availability of adequate public utilities, including electricity; - changes in employee stock-based compensation; - overall inflation; - increasing interest expense due to any increases in interest rates and/or potential additional debt financings; - · changes in tax laws affecting our tax liability; - changes in our tax planning strategies or failure to realize anticipated benefits from such strategies; - changes in income tax benefit or expense; and changes in or new GAAP as periodically released by the Financial Accounting Standards Board ("FASB").
+- the timing and magnitude of depreciation and interest expense or other expenses related to the acquisition, purchase or construction of additional IBX data centers or the upgrade of existing IBX data centers; - demand for space, power and solutions at our IBX data centers; - the availability of power and the associated cost of procuring the power; - changes in general economic conditions, such as those stemming from pandemics or other economic downturns, or specific market conditions in the telecommunications and internet industries, any of which could have a material impact on us or on our customer base;

+- additions and changes in product offerings and our ability to ramp up and integrate new products within the time period we have forecasted; - restructuring charges or reversals of restructuring charges, which may be necessary due to revised sublease assumptions, changes in strategy or otherwise; - the financial condition and credit risk of our customers; - the provision of customer discounts and credits; - the mix of current and proposed products and offerings and the gross margins associated with our products and offerings; - increasing repair and maintenance expenses in connection with aging IBX data centers; - lack of available capacity in our existing IBX data centers to generate new revenue or delays in opening new or acquired IBX data centers that delay our ability to generate new revenue in markets which have otherwise reached capacity; - changes in employee stock-based compensation; - changes in our tax planning strategies or failure to realize anticipated benefits from such strategies; - · changes in income tax benefit or expense; and - changes in or new GAAP as periodically released by the Financial Accounting Standards Board ("FASB").

 Any of the foregoing factors, or other factors discussed elsewhere in this report, could have a material adverse effect on our business, results of operations and financial condition.
 Although we have experienced growth in revenues in recent quarters, this growth rate is not necessarily indicative of future results of operations.
-Prior to 2008, we had generated net losses every fiscal year since inception.
 It is possible that we may not be able to generate net income on a quarterly or annual basis in the future.
 In addition, a relatively large portion of our expenses are fixed in the short-term, particularly with respect to lease and personnel expenses, depreciation and amortization and interest expenses.
 Therefore, our results of operations are particularly sensitive to fluctuations in revenues.
 As such, comparisons to prior reporting periods should not be relied upon as indications of our future performance.
 In addition, our results of operations in one or more future quarters may fail to meet the expectations of securities analysts or investors.